rahulsi737/My-To-Do-List/README.md

 This project is licensed under the MIT License.<br>

 Acknowledgments<br>
-Inspiration for project structure and design: [Provide any relevant acknowledgments]<br>
+Inspiration for project structure and design:<br>
 Feel free to explore and modify the project as needed.
 If you encounter any issues or have suggestions, please open an issue or contribute to the project.
 Thank you!